 - Smart workspaces to keep everything in place

 - Powerful search to find any document quickly

 - Hosted in the cloud, no setup required.

 - Content management to store all digital content – pics, videos, PDFs, Google Spreadsheets, etc.

 Have a lot of to-dos you need to go through quickly?
-Try Trello, a fun and interactive project management tool that lets you organize your work and tasks into visual boards.
+Try Trello, a fun and interactive project planning and management tool that lets you organize your work and tasks into visual boards.
 You can then add tasks or cards to these projects, assign a due date, add descriptions, attach assets, create checklists, make labels and assign tasks to fellow team members.

 Trello offers kanban style boards that allow you to drag and drop your task cards around as you organize your workflow.
 What sets it apart from other project management tools is it’s a user-friendly interface, making it a breeze for anyone to get up and running quickly.
 Trello also has iOS and Android apps so you can always stay in sync, wherever you go.

 Read more: 13 Best Free Trello Alternatives In 2020